ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 Another way to check for understanding is to ask students to think aloud as they work to solve mathematical problems, plan an essay, or identify the main idea in a paragraph.
 Yet another check is to ask students to explain or defend their position to others.
 Having to explain a position may help students integrate and elaborate their knowledge in new ways, or may help identify gaps in their understanding.

 Another reason for the importance of teaching in small steps, guiding practice, and checking for understanding (as well as obtaining a high success rate, which we'll explore in principle seven) comes from the fact that we all construct and reconstruct knowledge as we learn and use what we have learned.
 We cannot simply repeat what we hear word for word.
 Rather, we connect our understanding of the new information to our existing concepts or "schema," and we then construct a mental summary (i.e., the gist of what we have heard).
 However, when left on their own, many students make errors in the process of constructing this mental summary.
 These errors occur, particularly, when the information is new and the student does not have adequate or well-formed background knowledge.
 These constructions are not errors so much as attempts by the students to be logical in an area where their background knowledge is weak.
-These errors are so common that there is a research literature on the development and correction.
+These errors are so common that there is a research literature on the development and correc-

 The most successful teachers spent more time in guided practice, more time asking questions, more time checking for understanding, and more time correcting errors.